mistermicheels/learning-notes/web/css/Inheritance-cascade-specificity.md

 -   [CSS - The Complete Guide 2020 (incl.
 Flexbox, Grid & Sass)](https://www.udemy.com/course/css-the-complete-guide-incl-flexbox-grid-sass/)
 -   [Cascade and inheritance](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance)
 -   [The CSS Cascade](https://wattenberger.com/blog/css-cascade)

-All of these determine how CSS rules with their selectors actually affect the HTML elements